sum1won/summod/README.md

 Ears of the Lord are 65->50 gold and Foreignrec

-Bane Spiders are 80 gold and have +1 strength, +1 attack, +2 defense
+Bane Spiders are 110->80 gold and have 11->12 strength, 13->14 attack, 10->12 defense

 Spider Warriors have +1 defense, 25->20 gold, and have dagger->poison dagger

 Nonsacred spiders are now size 4, have higher strength and MR, and cost upkeep.

-Mounted nonsacred spider riders are 15 gold cheaper and size 4, and wield lances
+So, spider Knights are 55->40 gold, wield lances, and are size 4 Spider Riders are 40->25 gold, and size 4 with light lances

 Hunter Spiders (Black spiders) now have a fear weapon